 Here is a list of some of the common exams and whether you will be able to receive a tax credit for the fees you pay for the exams:

-- United States Medical Licensing Exam: these exam fees have not traditionally been allowed by Canada Revenue Agency (CRA).
+- United States Medical Licensing Exam: these exam fees are not eligible for the tuition tax credit.

 - FRCPC (Fellow of the Royal College of Physicians of Canada): the exam fees and certain additional fees are eligible for the tuition tax credit and receipts will be issued to those paying fees.